PX4/PX4-Avoidance/README.md

 Once the catkin workspace has been built, to run the planner with a Realsense D435 camera launch *local_planner_example.launch* editing the arguments:

-1. `tf_*` representing the dispacement between the camera and the flight controller
+1. `tf_*` representing the displacement between the camera and the flight controller
 2. `fcu_url` representing the port connecting the companion computer to the flight controller
 3. `serial_no_camera_front` representing the Realsense serial number